mp911de/spinach/README.md

 -------

 Github is for social coding: if you want to write code, I encourage contributions through pull requests from forks of this repository.
-Create Github tickets for bugs and new features and comment on the ones that you are interested in.
+Create Github tickets for bugs and new features and comment on the ones that you are interested in and take a look into [CONTRIBUTING.md](https://github.com/mp911de/spinach/tree/master/CONTRIBUTING.md)